fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

--   When creating ATS message content from a FIXM object, it is only possible to create a valid ATS message field 5b from FIXM if the attribute `atcUnitNameOrAlternate` is three or four upper case letters.
+-   When creating ATS message content from a FIXM object, it is only possible to create a valid ATS message field 5b from FIXM if the `locationIndicator` attribute is present and the `atcUnitNameOrAlternate` attribute is three or four upper case letters.
 If it is three letters, add an X to the end.

 #### SSR Mode

 ATS field 7b is Secondary Surveillance Radar (SSR) mode.
 PANS-ATM restricts this to mode A only.
-FIXM supports SSR code but does not include explicitly a field for mode (that mode A alone is supported is implicit in the class name:` ModeACode`).
+FIXM supports SSR codes but does not include explicitly a field for mode (that mode A alone is supported is implicit in the class name:` ModeACode`).